 The MACGrind is a professional grade skid mounted finishing cell designed for finishing small and medium sized parts where process flexibility is paramount.

 Robotic Finishing and Machining

-Material removal is one of the most unpopular jobs in manufacturing.
-It is generally hard, heavy work that is also dirty and hazardous.
+Material removal is generally hard, heavy work that is also dirty and hazardous.
 For this reason, manufacturers struggle to get workers to fill positions that involve grinding, machining and finishing.
 But robots can do these jobs exceptionally well, removing excess material from machined or cast parts quickly and efficiently.
-Not only will a robot save production time and reduce overall costs, it will also reduce the serious health and safety risks associated with particles getting into workers’ eyes and metal dust penetrating the lungs.
-The MESH engineering team has extensive experience with all the applications that relate to robots in general and robotic grinding, machining and finishing in particular.
-We use our experience to establish the best solutions for the varied challenges of our individual customers.
+Not only will a robot save production time and reduce overall costs, it will also reduce the serious health and safety risks associated with finishing processes.
+MESH has developed three platforms and many “bolt-on” process modules that are hardened and feature laden specifically for finishing processes.

 Robotic Grinding and Buffing